 2.)
 Put your story in the Reality Check slot in the Library.
 Find the slot at the Circulation Desk underneath the book drop.

 If we receive a story discussing a specific plan for suicide or homicide, or information about physical abuse, we are required by law to contact the person who submitted the story to verify that the student's parents are aware of the situation and/or that the student is under the care of a professional.

-Juniors: Aly Dembry, Austin Lee, Dean Marchant, Eric Walton, Eve Javey
+Seniors: Aly Dembry, Austin Lee, Dean Marchant, Eve Javey

 We accept applications from current freshmen and sophomores in late April/ early May.